uchuhimo/amanda/docs/design.md

 - Expression is a valid Python expression, which can access declared variables.
 - Expression in a matcher returns a boolean value, which indicates whether it matches or not.
-- Expression in a mapper returns a value to assign.
+- Expression in a mapper returns a value for assignment.
 - Variable name is a unique name among all variables in the same matcher/mapper.
-- If the same variable is used in both a matcher and a mapper, the mapper will update the matched op/port.
+- If the same variable/name is used in both a matcher and a mapper, the mapper will update the matched op/port.
-- If a variable only appears in the matcher, the corresponding op/port will be deleted.
+- If a variable/name only appears in the matcher, the corresponding op/port will be removed.
+- All edges in the matcher will be replaced by the edges in the mapper.
+An edge only appears in the matcher will be removed; an edge only appears in the mapper will be added.

 For example, a mapping table containing a rule to convert the matmul op in the PyTorch graph to the TensorFlow graph in the previous section is as follows: